top of page

 Tikkun Olam

-R’ Krentzman describes the tachlit, the purpose, of mission of Mashiach ben Yosef,
+R’ Krentzman describes the tachlit, the purpose, of the mission of Mashiach ben Yosef,

 Returning to the Dove, the Zohar says,